leom97/3DSpecularOptimization/README.md

 Beforehands, we explain how to setup the OpenGL data generation, with Microsoft Visual Studio 2022.
 The instructions work on Windows 10.
 We are all the time working in the folder `OpenGL`.

 ## Configuring the Visual Studio Project
-- set up glad, glfw, assimp as in https://learnopengl.com/Getting-started/Creating-a-window, https://learnopengl.com/Model-Loading/Assimp.
-Remember to put `assimp-vc143-mtd.lib` under the `lib`
+- set up glad, khr, glfw, assimp, glm as in https://learnopengl.com/Getting-started/Creating-a-window, https://learnopengl.com/Model-Loading/Assimp, https://learnopengl.com/Getting-started/Transformations.
+Populate `lib` with the files indicated in `lib\list of libs that should be here.txt`, and `include` with the necessary header files.
-- create a new project in the folder `OpenGL`, call it `data_generation`
+- create a new project in the folder `OpenGL`, call it e.g. `data_generation`
 - add `src\glad.c`, `src\rgbd_generator.cpp` as source files for the `data_generation` solution
 - add the `lib` and `include` directories in the `solution properties > configuration properties > VC++ directories > general > library directory` and `inclusion directories`.
 The two folders must be in front of the other
 - prepend `assimp-vc143-mtd.lib;opengl32.lib;glfw3.lib;` to `solution properties > configuration properties > linker > additional dependencies`